imransilvake/imgur-gallery/README.md

 ## Content
 - [X] Show gallery images in a grid of thumbnails and lazy load them
-- [X] Show image description in the thumbnail, top or bottom
+- [X] Show image description in the thumbnail in bottom position
 - [X] On clicking an image in the gallery, show its details: big image, title, description, up-votes, down-votes, and score
 - [X] Filters:
     - [X] Filter the images based on: hot, top, user
     - [X] Include or exclude viral images from the result set